sailscastshq/docs.sailscasts.com/docs/sounding/testing-inertia.md

 They are not just JSON, and they are not just browser pages.
 They are a Sails response model with their own shape, props, redirects, validation, and partial reload behavior.

+When a repo uses a separate functional layer, these trials usually live under `tests/functional/pages/`.

 ## `test()` for Inertia responses

 Use `test()` when you want to test the server-side contract of an Inertia response without jumping straight to a browser flow.